-We are thrilled to introduce the advanced Cigar Sense database search!
-Our feature contains many attributes to learn even more about the best fine cigars that suit your personal taste.
-It also gives you the possibility to design your own perfect pairings!
+The advanced Cigar Sense database search allows you to find your best cigars based on many attributes.
+You can learn even more about the fine cigars that suit your personal taste and also design your own perfect pairings!

 It has been hard to choose among 150+ parameters based on which you could filter the cigars stored in our database, but our members helped us prioritize what is important to them.
 As you see the available filters, you will be able to tell that our members are a community of demanding and discerning fine cigar lovers.
 The basic characteristics used in most existing databases and reviews are not sufficient for them.
 They want much more.
 See for yourself!